learn-co-curriculum/dsc-data-science-env-config/README.md

 ## Connecting Your Terminal to GitHub

 Now that you have Git installed locally, you'll be often working back and forth between GitHub, a service which hosts Git repositories online, and your local computer.
-To better integrate with GitHub, you should set up your name and email address:
+You will first need to [sign up for a GitHub account](https://github.com/signup).
+Next, to better integrate with GitHub, you should set up your name and email address on your local machine:

 1. In your terminal window\*, type `git config --global user.name`
     - If it returns your name, you’re set!